Ry-C123/Ry-C123.github.io/behave.md

 7. **The Explorer:** Wants to try new styles without dire reprocussions.
 Likes trying new products to see how they work.
 Will engage with digital content.

 1 and 2, and 5 and 6 had significant overlap in capbility, motivators and oppurtunity; so, I decided to consider each pair as one.
 Leaving 5 distinct personas.
+We concluded here, that there is digital content that can applied to each persona.

+---

+I hosted a workshop with the major collaborators to come up with digital ideas that would attract customers in the different persona groups.
+In total 155 unique ideas were established to attract customers.
+These ideas were then voted on, and the best were selected to present to the exec board.
+This was done using an interactive dashboard, and became the primary motivation to host an app.